 The N-assimilatory Network: A paradigm for metabolic regulatory network inference.
 The N-assimilatory network is a valuable system to develop methods and models for metabolic regulatory networks, owing to its exquisite transcriptional regulation by nutrient cues, and its importance to plant growth and development [Ruffel S, 2010].
 Inorganic-N taken up from the soil as nitrate, NO3, is assimilated into organic-N as Glu/Gln which also act as signals of N-status.
 Nitrate signaling is well documented [Wang et al 2004] [Krouk, (2010) Current Opin Plant Biology] and recent studies have identified a nitrate “transceptor” [Ho 2009,] [Gojon 2011].
 There is also ample, though less direct, evidence to support Glu/Gln signaling networks [Gutierrez 2008] [Rawat 1999], but the receptor(s) remain elusive [Hsieh (1998)][ Lam (1998)].
 To identify the downstream components of inorganic (nitrate) or organic-N (Glu/Gln) sensing, we derived networks for organic-N regulated networks from steady state transcriptome data [Gutierrez 2007,2008; Nero 2009a,b], or dynamic network models based on machine-learning analysis of time-series transcriptome data for nitrate-regulated networks [Krouk 2010].
 These networks support a regulatory model in which inorganic-N (nitrate), induces expression of TFs (e.g. HRS1, HHO1,2,3) that activate genes involved in nitrate uptake, reduction, and assimilation into organic-N (Glu/Gln) (Fig. XA).
-In turn, the N-assimilation products, Glu/Gln, act signals to repress expression of TFs (e.g. CCA1 GLK1,WRKY1) that activate genes involved in Gln synthesis, in a negative feed back loop (Fig. X).
+In turn, the N-assimilation products, Glu/Gln, act as signals to repress expression of TFs (e.g. CCA1 GLK1,WRKY1) that activate genes involved in Gln synthesis, thus constituting a negative feedback loop (Fig. X).
 Further, Glu/Gln induces expression of TFs (e.g. bZip1) partially through derepression, which in turn activates genes involved in the conversion of GlnAsn, a more carbon-efficient amino acid used for N-transport/storage (Fig. XB).
 This regulation in response to N-metabolite signals may represent an “energy conservation” mechanism to save ATP, reducing equivalents, and carbon skeletons required for nitrate reduction and assimilation into Glu/Gln, when levels of organic-N are abundant.
 Indeed, altering transcriptional regulation of genes in the N-assimilatory pathway can be used to effect changes in N-use efficiency [Oliveira (2002)][ Lam, (2003)].
 Thus, our inferred N-assimilatory networks may enable us to predict interventions to optimize N-use efficiency in plants.